 Governmental jurisdictions that participated in LUCA Option 1 or LUCA Option 2 and completed a review of 2010 Census LUCA materials may file an Appeal if they meet the eligibility criteria.
 Jurisdictions that participated in LUCA Option 3 are not eligible to appeal.
 Appeals must be filed within 30 calendar days from the date the participant receives its LUCA Feedback materials.
 Appeals filed after the deadline will be denied as untimely.
-When filing an appeal, eligible participants must include supporting documentation that substantiates the existence and location of each appealed address.
-Eligible participants may file an Appeal with the 2010 Decennial Census LUCA Appeals Staff, a temporary Federal entity set up to administer the Appeals Process, and must also submit a duplicate copy of the Appeal to the Census Bureau's Regional Census Center responsible for that governmental jurisdiction.
-After notification by the Appeals Staff that an eligible participant has appealed, the Census Bureau will have 15 calendar days to respond to the Appeal.
-Appeal decisions will be based solely on a review of written documentation provided to the Appeals Staff by the eligible government and the Census Bureau.
+When filing an Appeal, eligible participants must include supporting documentation that substantiates the existence and location of each appealed address.
+Eligible participants may file an Appeal with the 2010 Decennial Census LUCA Appeals Staff, a temporary Federal entity set up to administer the Appeals Process.
+Appeal decisions will be based solely on a review of written documentation provided to the Appeals Staff by the eligible government.
 The decision of the Appeals Staff will be final.
-The Appeals Staff is scheduled to conclude its review of appeal submissions by March 31, 2010.
+The Appeals Staff is scheduled to conclude its review of Appeal submissions by March 31, 2010.
 Specific eligibility criteria and detailed requirements for Appeal submissions are provided below.

-B. Appeal Procedures for Option 1- Title 13 Full Address List Review LUCA Program Participants
+B. Appeal Procedures for Option 1-Title 13 Full Address List Review LUCA Program Participants